tallerico/pmt_react/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This is a simple product management tool.
+Built using React on Rails :muscle: :fire:

-* Ruby version
+- Ruby version

+  ruby 2.5.1p57

-* System dependencies
+- System dependencies

-* Configuration
+- Configuration

-* Database creation
+- Database creation

+  This was built using Ruby on Rails built SQLite.
+  To create db simply run:
+  bin/rails db:migrate

-* Database initialization
+- Database initialization

 * How to run the test suite